 There is a lot of talk about ‘culture fit’ in workplaces, yet very little on ‘values fit.’
 Defining and living a shared set of core values provides a way for different people to work together and be on the same page without denying what makes each of us unique.
 Core values can also assist in recruitment efforts, as they can attract the right kind of people.

 While some of our values were harder to construe than others, we immediately knew we wanted a value that touched on the civility.
 Being civil and respectful to each other is much more than something we strive for; rather it is entwined into everything we do at ThoughtFarmer.
-Hence, we arrived at the value of kindness:
+Hence, we arrived at kindness at a core value:

 We are kind.
 We’re relaxed but professional, casual but respectful.